Jango73/Quick3D/README.md

 * Global terrain with automatic level of detail.
 Can be generated from real earth elevation data or procedurally and can be populated with vegetation.
 * Geo-referenced objects, with parent-child relationship
 * Q3D file format, with a python script to export from Blender
-* Scenes are setup in a XML file
+* Scenes are setup in a XML file or at runtime
+* Basic animation classes

-## Things to work on
+## Things to code or to fix

 ### Terrain
 * Tile seams : for now, seams between terrain tiles are visible